 The Company began a new drilling program in Q2 2021 and completed three new holes using vectors developed from the 2018 program.
 All holes intersected the Luhr Hill granite, which is the host rock of the four known porphyry Cu-Mo deposits in the Yerington camp.
 All were well mineralized and altered, and hit significant composited intervals of low-grade copper and molybdenum mineralization.
 Porphyry copper deposits generally require several programs of drilling to narrow down the target, and with only 4 holes into a very large area, the project remains poorly drill tested.
-The Company is optimistic that a new porphyry copper deposit is likely to be delineated on the Willow project, but more drilling will be required.
+During 2022, the Company reported on results from prior drill programs, with results indicating close proximity to a porphyry copper.
+The Company is optimistic that a new porphyry copper deposit is likely to be delineated on the Willow project, and more drilling is required.